shaneriley/romfont/README.md

 text selection.
 A default slot is included to render any alternate content for user agents with JavaScript disabled.

-Note that there is currently no mechanism to word-wrap elements.
-If your text exceeds the width of its container, it will push following characters to a new line.
-I may add word wrap functionality in the future, but in the meantime please don't submit an issue for it.

 ## Usage

 Import one of the font family components and render the component with a `text`